elimbaum/eecs-senior-project/notes.md

 `getelementptr <type>, <start addr> <offset>...`

-GEP must access memory, so sometimes compound accesses must be broken up if you have double pointers, perhaps?
+result of GEP must access memory, so sometimes compound accesses must be broken up if you have double pointers, perhaps?
 Accessing the 0th element with GEP *does not change the location, but does change the type.*

 The summary is good:

 1. *The GEP instruction **never accesses memory**, it only provides pointer computations.*
-2. *The second operand to the GEP instruction is **always a pointer and it must be indexed***.*
+2. *The second operand to the GEP instruction is **always a pointer and it must be indexed***.
 3. *There are no superfluous indices for the GEP instruction.*
 4. *Trailing zero indices are superfluous for pointer aliasing, but not for the types of the pointers.*
 5. *Leading zero indices are not superfluous for pointer aliasing nor the types of the pointers.*